How do Mortgage Offset facilities work? Do they live up to their promises and are they right for you?

 Applying this to financial matters, if the alternative to investing new cash flow income of $300 per month (let's say at a 4% annual return) is to spend it going out to dinner each month, your financial opportunity cost over 5 years would be $19,890.

-What many households, and some businesses, do when they have additional cash flow (such as a gift, pay rise, home loan rate fall), is to consume it in full on expenses, rather than use it to offset debt (mortgage, credit card, other loans).
+What many households, and some businesses, do when they have additional cash flow (such as a gift, pay rise, or a home loan rate fall), is to consume it in full on expenses, rather than use it to offset debt (such as mortgage, credit card, or other loans).

-Of course, if you invest the funds instead don't forget to factor in taxation.
+Of course, if you invest the funds instead, you'll also need to factor in taxation.

-Using these broad assumptions, the most benefit is generally obtained when the loan amount is smaller, as the interest rate charged on the loan itself is more material where the amount of the loan is higher.
+Using these broad assumptions, the most benefit with Offset and Redraw is generally obtained when the loan amount is smaller, as the interest rate charged on the loan itself is more material when the amount of the loan is higher.

 What is right for you?